Shinnecock Hills Golf Club

-Shinnecock Hills Golf Club is a links-style golf club located in an unincorporated area of the Town of Southampton on Long Island, New York, situated between the Peconic Bay and the Atlantic Ocean.
+Shinnecock Hills Golf Club is a links-style golf club located in the Shinnecock Hills section of Southampton, New York on Long Island, situated between the Peconic Bay and the Atlantic Ocean.
 Founded in 1891, it is one of the oldest golf clubs in the United States and was among the five charter clubs that formed the United States Golf Association (USGA) in 1894.
 Shinnecock Hills also built what is often cited as the first golf clubhouse in the U.S., designed by McKim, Mead & White and opened in 1892.
 From its inception, the club notably admitted women members—one of the first American golf clubs to do so.

-Renowned for its William Flynn–designed course (1931) and subsequent restorations, Shinnecock Hills has hosted numerous major championships, including five U.S. Opens (most recently the 2018 event won by Brooks Koepka), and is scheduled to host a sixth in 2026 and seventh in 2036.
+Renowned for its William Flynn–designed course (1931) and subsequent restorations, Shinnecock Hills has hosted numerous major championships, including six U.S. Opens, most recently in 2026, and is scheduled to host the Men's and Women's Open in 2036.
 In 2000, it was added to the National Register of Historic Places.
 It is routinely ranked as one of the greatest golf courses in the world.

 History

 Founding and early years (1891–1900)

 Shinnecock Hills Golf Club was established in 1891 by a group of wealthy New Yorkers led by William K. Vanderbilt, Edward Meade, and Duncan Cryder, who purchased an 80 acre parcel for $2,500.
+Today, that land alone is worth hundreds of millions of dollars due to scarcity and desirability.
 The club is widely believed to be the oldest incorporated golf club in the United States; it also claims to have the oldest golf clubhouse in the U.S. (1892).
-From day one, Shinnecock admitted women members—a rare stance in the 19th century—and even built a separate nine-hole ladies’ course.
+From day one, Shinnecock admitted women members—a rare stance in the 19th century—and even built a separate nine-hole ladies' course.

 Willie Davis, a professional from the Royal Montreal Club, designed the original 12-hole layout in 1891, aided by over 100 members of the local Shinnecock Indian Nation who helped clear the sandy terrain.
 In 1892, a Stanford White–designed clubhouse was constructed, often cited as the first purpose-built golf clubhouse in America.

 By 1894, Scottish professional Willie Dunn Jr. expanded the course to 18 holes.
 In the same year, Shinnecock became one of the five founding member clubs of the USGA.
 The club hosted the second U.S. Open on a then–5000 yd course.
 That championship was notable for including John Shippen (the first African-American golf professional) and Oscar Bunn (a Shinnecock Indian), breaking racial barriers despite an attempted boycott by some British professionals.
 Shinnecock also hosted the 1900 U.S. Women’s Amateur, reflecting its early commitment to women’s golf.